oslabs-beta/SVOLTE/README.md

 ## Manual Installation for Developers

 Fork and clone this repository into your local machine.
-Once that is done, simply run the command `npm run build` to build the dev tool.
+Once that is done, run the commands `npm i` and `npm run build` to download the dependencies and build the dev tool.
 Finally, making sure you toggle Developer mode `on` in your Chrome browser, you can load unpack the extension folder (located in the root level of the repository).

 # How to Use